gennyble/gaze/rawproc/README.md

 - ["Completely Painless Programmer's Guide to XYZ, RGB, ICC, xyY, and TRCs"](https://ninedegreesbelow.com/photography/xyz-rgb.html#xyY)
 - [poynton Color FAQ](http://poynton.ca/notes/colour_and_gamma/ColorFAQ.html)

+## Questions still unanswered
+If you know this, think you figured it out, or otherwise just want to email me.
+Please.
+My head is exploding and I must know the answers. [gen@nyble.dev](mailto:gen@nyble.dev).

+What is "unity" as referenced in poynton's Color FAQ [here](http://poynton.ca/notes/colour_and_gamma/ColorFAQ.html#RTFToC4)?

 ## Testing
 The tests and benchmarks require raw files that I don't want to stuff into this repository because of their size.
 They are located here: <https://nyble.dev/rawproc/testfiles.zip>.
 Extract that to